-- 1. First preference of employment shall be given to registered "A" Watchmen who are available for dispatch from their respective dispatch sheet (day dispatch sheet for day and swing shifts and night dispatch sheet for night shift jobs) beginning with the Watchmen with the fewest hours.
+- First preference of employment shall be given to registered "A" Watchmen who are available for dispatch from their respective dispatch sheet (day dispatch sheet for day and swing shifts and night dispatch sheet for night shift jobs) beginning with the Watchmen with the fewest hours.
 The starting times for jobs dispatched on the day dispatch sheet will be 5:00 a.m. to 5:29 p.m. - 2.
 Second preference of employment shall be an extra board for registered "A" Watchmen beginning with the watchmen with the lowest registration number (seniority) except for those hall "A" registered watchmen who did not have a job opportunity and requested to be placed on the extra board, with the understanding they would be entitled to the first job that became available to the extra board.
+Registered "A"

-Registered "A" Watchmen shall make themselves available on the extra board for extra work by calling the Joint Dispatcher.
+Watchmen shall make themselves available on the extra board for extra work by calling the Joint Dispatcher.

-- 3. Third preference of employment shall be registered "B" Watchmen beginning with the Watchmen with the fewest hours.
+- Third preference of employment shall be registered "B" Watchmen beginning with the Watchmen with the fewest hours.
 Registered "B" Watchmen shall be available for all shifts. - 4.
 Fourth preference of employment shall be a "B" extra board for registered "B" Watchmen beginning with the watchman with the lowest registration number (seniority).
 Registered "B" Watchmen shall make themselves available on the extra board for extra work by calling the Joint Dispatcher. - 5.
-Fifth preference of employment and dispatch shall be given to the Identified Casual Watchmen List beginning with Identified Casual Watchmen with the fewest hours. - 6.
-Sixth preference of employment shall be a Identified Casual Watchmen extra board for Identified Casual Watchmen beginning with the Watchmen with the lowest hours.
-Identified Casual Watchmen shall make themselves available on the extra board for extra work by calling the Joint Dispatcher. - Seventh preference of employment and dispatch shall be given to the Unidentified Casual Watchmen List beginning with the Unidentified Casual Watchmen with the fewest hours.
+Fifth preference of employment and dispatch shall be given to the Identified Casual Watchmen List beginning with Identified Casual Watchmen next in rotation by last name in alphabetical order. - 6.
+Sixth preference of employment shall be given to Identified Casual Watchmen on the extra board.
+Identified Casual Watchmen shall make themselves available on the extra board for extra work by calling the Joint Dispatcher.
+In order for jobs to be dispatched off the extra board, the regular dispatch must have "spun" before 5 a.m.
+The extra board shall be dispatched in alphabetical order beginning with the individual next after the stop line on the regular dispatch. - 7.
+Seventh preference of employment and dispatch shall be given to the Unidentified Casual Watchmen List beginning with the Unidentified Casual Watchmen next in rotation by last name in alphabetical order. - Eighth preference of employment shall be given to Unidentified Casual Watchmen on the extra board.
+In order for jobs to be dispatched off the extra board, the regular dispatch must have "spun" before 5 a.m.
+Unidentified Casual Watchmen shall make themselves available on the extra board for extra work by calling the Joint Dispatcher.
+The extra board shall be dispatched in alphabetical order beginning with the individual next after the stop line on the regular dispatch.